victorknox/Friend-Book/READMEVECTOR.md

 void add(long long int user_id, friends** S): It adds the friends of the person when userid is given.
 If there is no collision it adds according to the hash value.
 If there is a collision it uses seperate chaining.
 If the num_added is greater than capacity it reallocs the data and adds according to the above.

+void reallocall(friends** Q): It take pointer to the pointer to the struct friends and assigns all the data to a temporary pointer temp.
+Reallocates all the data in temp to Q which has been 'malloc'ed again (Realloc doesnt seem useful since the hash function changes).
+Now the data has been reallocated and it returns to the function add where it adds the necessary data.

+int checkfriendshipstatus(friends *S, long long int check_id): It checks the friendship status of the person and a given userid.
+It returns '0' if not a friend and '1' if it is a friend.

+int isEmpty(friends *S): Checks if there are friends to a person.
+If no friends ae added it returns '1' else returns '0'.

+int vectortotal(friends *S): It returns the total number of friends a person has.

+void removeval(int check_id,friends* Q): It removes the friend with a given id and decrements the number of friends added.